-Well you were dropped down the chimney by a big hairy pterodactyl.
+Calvin's dad: In most cases, yes, but you were unceremoniously dumped down the chimney by a big, hairy pterodactyl.

-For those wondering exactly how storks became associated with pregnancy: The tradition apparently started in Victorian England.
+For those wondering exactly how storks became associated with pregnancy: The tradition apparently started in Victorian Britain.
 The White Stork was considered a symbol of happiness, fertility, and prosperity.
 Storks were known to nest on chimney tops in England, so the mythology of storks dropping baby humans down the chimney was made quite quickly.
-(It must also be mentioned that the surgical masks worn by early gynocologists gave them a vaguely storklike face.
-Best not to think about that too hard

 - An ad for birth control has one of these walk up to a woman, who dismisses it with a gesture and walks off to consider vacations, new houses, and other options she can pursue because she's not pregnant.